Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 With a complete Folder Listing web script implementation, you can register and test your web script.

-1. Register the web script with Alfresco Content Services:
+1. Register the web script with Content Services:

     1. In your browser, enter: `http://localhost:8080/alfresco/service/index`
     2. If prompted, log in with the user name `admin` and password `admin`.

 2. Click **Refresh Web Scripts** on the Web Scripts Home page.

-    The Web Script Framework find all web scripts and registers them with Alfresco Content Services.
+    The Web Script Framework find all web scripts and registers them with Content Services.
 When there is a problem registering a web script, the index provides a list of web scripts that failed registration along with the reason for the failure.

 3. Perform your first test: